 Sweet citric vanilla Rose modern chypre that is somewhat representative of almost an entire category of gourmand modern rose fragrances popular today.
+Two stars because it's well done but I have zero attraction for reasons specified.

 I had been debating about whether or not to buy this one for years.
 Every time I came across a bottle I would test it, and then think 'but I have other rose patchoulis'.
 Which is true, but I never wear them.
 I finally caved in when I found it on sale, and now I wish I hadn't waited so long.
 This is very much like Lumiere Noire with less skank, and on a smaller scale.
 Comparing the two comes down to two ways of looking at perfumery - 'perfume as art' vs 'perfume as toiletry.'
 As much as I love perfume, and appreciate that it is a creative expression, most of the time I just want to smell nice and not weird.
 LN was made for Catherine Deneuve and does indeed smell like the sort of thing you would catch on the air standing 50 feet away from where she is on the red carpet, for example.
 It's a massive fragrance and not something I could wear under any circumstances in my normal life.
 And in turn it was modelled on the type of Middle Eastern attar which seems to smell best if it's muffled by an abaya.
 LV is a pocket-sized version of this theme.
 Less skank, less sillage, more rose-y.
 For me that's a positive, although some will feel differently I'm sure.